Children's nurses provide care and support to children and young people, and their families and carers

 Working hours

 Your standard working hours in the NHS will be 37.5 hours a week.
-There is usually the possibility to work some overtime.
-Shift work is common in hospitals and working patterns typically include unsocial hours, but there may be scope for working more regular hours depending on your role.
+There is the possibility to work some overtime.
+Shift work is common in hospitals and working patterns typically include unsocial hours.
+This can mean working nights, early starts, weekends and bank holidays, but there may be scope for working more regular hours depending on your role.

-Part-time, term-time and job-share arrangements have become more common, and career breaks can often be taken.
+Part-time and term-time working and job-share arrangements have become more common, and career breaks can often be taken.
 Freelance and agency nursing is a possibility.

 What to expect